PDFO: A Cross-Platform Package for Powell's Derivative-Free Optimization Solvers: Numerical results

+This adaptive difference parameter is inspired by the optimal choice that depends on the second-order information of~$\obj$ (see, e.g.,~\cite{More_Wild_2012} and~\cite[Equation~(2.2)]{Shi_Etal_2022a}).
+However, it relies on the knowledge of the noise level~$\sigma$.
+In contrast, \gls{pdfo} does not require the knowledge of~$\sigma$ and as we will see, provides better performance.

-Given a noise level~$\sigma \ge 0$ and a convergence tolerance~$\tau \in (0, 1)$, we will plot the performance profiles~\cite{More_Wild_2009} of the solvers on the testing problems.
+Given a noise level~$\sigma\ge 0$ and a convergence tolerance~$\tau\in(0,1)$, we will plot the performance profiles~\cite{More_Wild_2009} of the solvers on the testing problems.
 We run all the solvers on all the problems, every objective function being evaluated by its contaminated version~\eqref{eq:noisy-obj}.
 For each solver, the performance profile displays the proportion of problems solved with respect to the normalized cost to solve the problem up to the convergence tolerance~$\tau$.
 For each problem, the cost to solve the problem is the number of function evaluations needed to achieve

 and the normalized cost is this number divided by the minimum cost of this problem among all solvers; we define the normalized cost as infinity if the solver fails to achieve~\eqref{eq:cvt} on this problem.
 Here,~$\iter[0]$ represents the starting point, and~\cite[\S~2.1]{More_Wild_2009} suggests that the value~$\obj_{\ast}$ should be the least value of~$\obj$ obtained by all solvers.
 Note that the convergence test~\eqref{eq:cvt} uses the values of~$\obj$ and not those of~$\tilde{\obj}_\sigma$.
-This means that we assess the solvers according to the true objective function values, even though the solvers can only evaluate~$\tilde{\obj}_\sigma$, which is contaminated unless~$\sigma = 0$.
+This means that we assess the solvers according to the true objective function values, even though the objective function fed to the solvers is~$\tilde{\obj}_\sigma$, which is contaminated unless~$\sigma = 0$.

 To make our results more reliable, when~$\sigma>0$, the final performance profile is obtained by averaging the profiles obtained via the above procedure over ten independent runs.
 In addition, the value~$\obj_{\ast}$ in the convergence test~\eqref{eq:cvt} is set to the least value of~$\obj$ obtained by all solvers during all these ten runs plus a run with~$\sigma = 0$.
 Finally, for better scaling of the profiles, we plot the binary logarithm of the normalized cost on the horizontal axis, instead of the normalized cost itself.